-- · Preheating is necessary for baking. - It is not necessary to preheat for roasting. - To preheat, set the oven to the desired temperature and allow about 8 to 15 minutes for the oven to preheat. - When the oven reaches the preset temperature, the oven will beep. - Selecting a temperature higher than desired will NOT preheat the oven any faster, and may have a negative effect on baking results.
+- · Preheating is necessary for baking. - It is not necessary to preheat for roasting. - To preheat, set the oven to the desired temperature and allow about 8 to 15 minutes for the oven to preheat.
+A single beep will indicate that the oven is preheated. - Selecting a temperature higher than desired will NOT preheat the oven any faster, and may have a negative effect on baking results.